October 25, 2012

 Rafael at 15 or 16 years - self portrait

 He was buddies with two consecutive popes (Julius II and Leo X), what we would call sponsored today.
 Therefore he could afford to have approximately 50 (!) students and assistants.
-There is some discussion which part the works ascribed to him was actually done by himself and which part was painted by his assistants and students.
+There is some discussion which part the works ascribed to him were actually done by himself and which part were painted by his assistants and students.
 But the number of works with his name under it is astounding.

-What perhaps struck me most is the large quantity of studies he made before creating the painting.
+What perhaps struck me most is the large quantity of studies he made before creating the actual painting.
 Dozens of sketches preceded each painting.
 Details like arms, hands, legs and poses and plies in cloth drawn in pencil, charcoal, pen and silver pen with astoundingly structured (mostly diagonal) hatching patterns.
 In some of those drawings a grid was drawn as a reference for the final painting.
 In his paintings many of those detail studies returned on the canvas, that was a meticulous composition of those.

-As an airbrush aficionado the preparations he made before starting to paint surprised me.
+As an analog airbrush aficionado the preparations he made before starting to paint surprised me.
 Perhaps if he had lived today he would have used an airbrush too, although I realize that is pure speculation.
 When looking closely at some of the paintings in the museum - not just those painted by Rafael - I noticed there were hardly any sharp edges.
-It is comparable to airbrush overspray.
-While thinking about it the phenomenon of zooming into a digital image came to mind; in pixel images there are no sharp edges.
+It is comparable to a modern airbrush overspray.
+While thinking about it the phenomenon of zooming into a digital image came to mind; in pixel images there are barely any sharp edges.
 We only think of them as being sharp edges when observing the transition between two areas of different color from a distance.

 Digital test of sepia layer over the CPC portrait (left half of image)